 - It’s illegal to play a foreign lottery through the mail or the telephone, and most foreign lottery solicitations are phony.

 - If you’re selling something, don’t accept a check for more than the selling price, no matter how tempting the offer or how convincing the story.

 - If you accept payment by check, ask for a check drawn on a local bank, or a bank with a local branch.
 Legitimate buyers don’t pressure you to send money by wire transfer services.
 If the buyer insists that you wire back funds, end the transaction immediately.

 - Resist any pressure to “act now.”
 If the buyer’s offer is good now, it should be good after the check clears.

 If you think you’ve been targeted by a counterfeit check scam, report it to the following agencies:

-In addition to all of the above considerations, there are a few other things to take into consideration when traveling abroad.
+In addition to all of the above considerations, there are a few other things to take into consideration when traveling.

-- Notify Needham Bank by phone, or in person, if you plan to leave the country.
+- Notify Needham Bank by phone, or in person, if you plan to travel.

 - Consider taking more than one method of payment, such as a debit card, credit card, cash and travelers' cheques.

 - Save Needham Bank's contact information so you can contact us should you need assistance while traveling.